eclipsevortex/SubVortex.AutoUpgrader/scripts/auto_upgrader/README.md

 pm2 list
 ```

-The `subvortex-auto-upgrade` process should no longer appear.
+The `subvortex-auto-upgrader` process should no longer appear.

 ## ❌ Remove Service <a id="remove-service"></a>